NieuwlandGeo/SLDReader/docs/api.md

 ## Methods

-All classes of this package.
+All methods of this package.
+If you include the build directly they are props of the global var SLDReader.

 ### Reader